nvm-sh/nvm/README.markdown

 Then add two lines to your bash profile:

-    . $NVM_DIR/nvm.sh
+    . $HOME/.nvm/nvm.sh
     nvm use

-The first line loads the nvm function into your bash shell so that it's available as a command.
+The first line loads the `nvm` function into your bash shell so that it's available as a command.
 The second line sets your default node version to the latest released version.

 ## Usage